josesamos/rolap/README.md

 The `rolap` package builds on experience with the [`starschemar`](https://CRAN.R-project.org/package=starschemar) package on which it is based.
-It currently incorporates the main functionalities for which it was initially intended.
-In particular, the data model and the way of treating role-playing and role dimensions have been changed, so that it is easier to add future extensions: For example, the possibility of exporting star databases and constellations to a database has already been added to `rolap`.
-Also, the `rolap` package has been designed in such a way that migration from `starschemar` is practically immediate.
+It currently incorporates the main functionalities for which `starschemar` was initially intended.
+In particular, the data model and the way of treating role-playing and role dimensions have been changed, so that it is easier to add future extensions.
+It has been designed in such a way that migration from `starschemar` is practically immediate.